pikatchu/closedsource/book/0040-the_voices.md

 “You will report to my office after school today.”

-Leo’s mind was still spinning, but he barely had time to process what had just happened before the drones turned and flew away.
+Leo's mind was still spinning, but he barely had time to process what had just happened before the drones turned and flew away.

 The crowd had completely vanished.